elyse502/alx-backend/0x03-queuing_system_in_js/README.md

 #### Requirements:

-Make sure to use promisify with Redis
+* Make sure to use `promisify` with Redis
-Make sure to use the await/async keyword to get the value from Redis Make sure the format returned by the web application is always JSON and not text
+* Make sure to use the `await`/`async` keyword to get the value from Redis
+* Make sure the format returned by the web application is always JSON and not text